John Oxley: Early life

-John Oxley was born at Kirkham Abbey near Westow in Yorkshire, Great Britain.
-He was baptised at Bulmer on 6 July 1784, his parents recorded as John and Arabella Oxley.
+John Oxley was born in 1784 at Kirkham Abbey near Westow in Yorkshire, England, and baptised at Bulmer in St Martin's Church on 6 July 1784.
+He was the eldest of eight children of John and Arabella Oxley and was a Protestant.

 Naval career

 In 1799 (aged 15), he entered the Royal Navy as a midshipman on the Venerable (1784).
 He travelled to Australia in October 1802 as master's mate of the naval vessel Buffalo, which carried out coastal surveying (including the survey of Western Port), and this first stay in the Colonies would last for five years.
 In 1805, Oxley became acting lieutenant of the Buffalo and traveled to Van Diemen's Land the following year in charge of the Estramina.

 He returned to England in 1807 and from there he was appointed first lieutenant of HMS Porpoise, a British sloop of war that was stationed at NSW.
 To take up this appointment he sailed out again to NSW on the Speke as part of the Transport Board.
 He arrived in November 1808 with £800 of freight transport.
 In 1809 Porpoise visited Van Diemen's Land, carrying as a passenger Governor William Bligh, who had been deposed in the Rum Rebellion.
 When Bligh was deposed, Oxley denied he supported Macarthur but his letters showed that he was close to him.
 In 1810, Oxley returned to England.
 During this period, Oxley sought the positions of Naval Officer and Surveyor-General.
 He retired from the Navy in 1811 and was briefly in an engagement to Elizabeth Macarthur the following year.